Neurobiological effects of physical exercise: Major depressive disorder

 Numerous systematic reviews and meta-analyses have indicated that exercise has a marked and persistent antidepressant effect in humans, an effect believed to be mediated through enhanced BDNF signaling in the brain.
 Several systematic reviews have analyzed the potential for physical exercise in the treatment of depressive disorders.
-The 2013 Cochrane Collaboration review on for depression noted that, based upon limited evidence, it is more effective than a control intervention and comparable to psychological or antidepressant drug therapies.
+The 2026 Cochrane Collaboration review on for depression noted that, based upon limited evidence, it is more effective than a control intervention and comparable to psychological or antidepressant drug therapies.
 Three subsequent 2014 systematic reviews that included the Cochrane review in their analysis concluded with similar findings: one indicated that physical exercise is effective as an adjunct treatment (i.e., treatments that are used together) with antidepressant medication; the other two indicated that physical exercise has marked antidepressant effects and recommended the inclusion of physical activity as an adjunct treatment for mild–moderate depression and mental illness in general.
 A 2016 meta-analysis concluded that physical exercise improves overall quality of life in individuals with depression relative to controls.
-One systematic review noted that yoga may be effective in alleviating symptoms of prenatal depression.
+One systematic review noted that Yoga as exercise may be effective in alleviating symptoms of prenatal depression.
 Another review asserted that evidence from clinical trials supports the efficacy of physical exercise as a treatment for depression over a 2–4 month period.
 These benefits have also been noted in old age, with a review conducted in 2019 finding that exercise is an effective treatment for clinically diagnosed depression in older adults.

-A 2024 systematic review and network meta-analysis of 218 randomized controlled trials involving over 14,000 participants found that various forms of exercise, including walking or jogging, yoga, resistance training, and mixed aerobic activities, were associated with reductions in depressive symptoms.
+A 2024 systematic review and network meta-analysis of 218 randomized controlled trials involving over 14,000 participants found that various forms of exercise, including walking or jogging, yoga as exercise, resistance training, and mixed aerobic activities, were associated with reductions in depressive symptoms.
 The review observed that the effects of exercise were comparable to those of psychotherapy and pharmacotherapy, with more intensive exercise yielding greater benefits.
-Resistance training was identified as particularly effective for younger individuals, while yoga appeared to be more beneficial for older adults.
+Resistance training was identified as particularly effective for younger individuals, while yoga as exercise appeared to be more beneficial for older adults.
 While confidence in the findings was limited by methodological concerns in the included studies, the review noted that exercise produced significant improvements in symptoms across a wide range of participants and treatment contexts.